brentvollebregt/nitratine.net/posts/python-auto-clicker/post.md

 ![Installing pynput](/posts/how-to-get-mouse-clicks-with-python/pynput1.png)

-To double check that it was installed successfully, open up IDLE and execute the command ```import pynput```; no errors should occur.
+To double-check that it was installed successfully, open up IDLE and execute the command ```import pynput```; no errors should occur.

 ![Testing pynput](/posts/how-to-get-mouse-clicks-with-python/pynput2.png).

 ## Writing the Code
-First we need to import time and threading.
+First, we need to import time and threading.
 Then import Button and Controller from pynput.mouse so we can control the mouse and import Listener and KeyCode from pynput.keyboard so we can watch for keyboard events to start and stop the auto clicker.

 ```python
 import time